 It has been exciting for me to discover and see Biblical womanhood in a new light.
 I venture to say that some of you will be surprised like I was and this material will be completely new, even if you have been a student of the Bible for some time.
-I hope you will join me in exploring biblical womanhood through the eyes of scriptures
+I hope you will join me in exploring biblical womanhood through the eyes of scripture.

 Make sure to sign up for our newsletter (below) so that we can notify you when new articles are posted to this series!

 This series starts in the Old Testament because it provides context.
 Context is always critical when facing difficult verses–of which there are difficult verses regarding womanhood.
-But there is so much rich information about womanhood in the OT that it has to be our starting point.
+But there is so much rich information about biblical womanhood in the OT that it has to be our starting point.
 Once we have explored womanhood in the OT, we will transition to the New Testament.

 Defining Biblical Womanhood: A New Look at “Help Meet”

-This article is a sub-article to the one above.
+“Woman, Gird Up Your Loins,” is a sub-article to the one above.
 It specifically looks at the phrase “Gird up your loins” in Proverbs 31 and what that means for women.
 Is it meant to be allegorical?
 Or is it meant to be literal?
 Again we explore the term based on context and Biblical usage.